 One way to save money and hone your spending habits is to plan your meals and eat at home.
 Getting takeout every night can get expensive.
 Try to cook at home more and eat your leftovers to practice discretionary spending.
 You may even find yourself eating healthier!

-Get a Part-Time or Temporary Job
+Get a Temporary Job or Higher Paying Salary

 Shop In-Store Deals